This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-You don’t have to rewrite the last if you don’t want to, but go down the list and put a 1, 2, 3 and so on, next to each task that needs to be done to indicate the order you want to get them done.
+You don’t have to rewrite the last if you don’t want to, but go down the list and put a 1, 2, 3, and so on, next to each task that needs to be done to indicate the order you want to get them done.

 Spring Clean 1 Room At A Time Vs 1 Task By Task

-The reason for this is that when you look at a big job like dusting your entire house or mopping all of the floors.
+The reason for this is that when you look at a big job like mopping all of the floors.
 That seems like a huge job.
 Knowing that you have this huge job ahead of you will cause you to put it off and possibly never get started.

 If your mind works better doing all of the dusting or moping at once then, by all means, do it that way.
 But I want you to know what your options are.
 As long as you get your tasks done, it doesn’t matter the order you do it.
 You have to know yourself and the way that you think.